mathis2001/HTTP2Whois/README.md

 # HTTP2Whois
-Python script to easily use remote whois protocol from local HTTP server (for pentesting purposes)
+Python script to easily use remote whois registries from local HTTP server (for pentesting purposes)

 ## Prerequisites
 - http.server